 Gold Coast Climate Action Network – GCCAN, is a network of community based climate action groups supporting the narrative around climate change mitigation.
 The groups are solutions focused and educational through sharing the leading science and practical real world applications from home and around the world.

-The member groups are comprised of Gecko, Stop Adani – Gold Coast, ACF – Gold Coast, Beyond Zero Emissions – Gold Coast, Australian Parents for Climate Action – Gold Coast and Australian Youth Climate Coalition – Gold Coast.
+The member groups are comprised of Gecko Environment Council, Stop Adani – Gold Coast, ACF – Gold Coast, Beyond Zero Emissions – Gold Coast, Australian Parents for Climate Action – Gold Coast, Australian Youth Climate Coalition – Gold Coast.
+Southport Climate Justice Group and School Strike 4 Climate Gold Coast.

 We welcome everyone to join a group and become part of the Gold Coast Climate Action Network community.
 Do you or your group have a project of your own that you would like to get off the ground and need some help?
 Reach out and say Hi, come along and meet others working towards positive solutions to climate change and see how together we can make a difference.